Accessibility in Computer Science Education

 Making Accessibility Accessible

 Blockly powers popular block-based coding tools like Scratch and Code.org which have historically been inaccessible to many students with disabilities.
 In 2023, Blockly made a commitment to becoming keyboard navigable and screenreader compatible.
-The Blockly Accessibility Fund was launched in 2024, providing support for a number of partners, including Code in the Schools, to amplify this commitment.

 In partnership with Maryland educators, accessibility experts, and developers, we’re creating resources that make accessibility features easier for students and teachers to use.